-- Click Add user, then enter a user name.
-Specify if you're adding a Local user or a Domain user/active directory. - When you're done, click OK. - Click the Add ( $\oplus$ ) icon for each device you want to add a user to, then select the permissions (Administrator, Apply changes, Edit users, and Reboot devices) for each user. - Repeat steps 1 to 3 for each user you want to add. - 5 When you're done, click Apply.
-This creates a Summary of the users created and generates a device password.
+2 Click Add user, then enter a user name.
+Specify if you're adding a Local user or a Domain user/active directory.

+- 3 When you're done, click OK.
+The user gets added on a new row. - 4 Click the Add (⊕) icon for each device you want to add the user to, then select the permissions (by clicking the check box beside Administrator, Apply changes, Edit users, and Reboot devices under Permissions) for the user. - 5 Repeat steps 2 to 4 for each user you want to add. - 6 When you're done, click Apply.
+This creates a Summary of the users created and for each local user, a device password is generated. - 7 To close the dialog box, click OK.